ElaineGilstrom/Hackey-Quest-BeatSaber-Twitch-Integration/README.md

 Streamer specific commands:

-0. `!genBplist` - Generates a beat saber playlist for the current queue and moves qued songs into history.
+0. `!genlist` - Generates a beat saber playlist for the current queue and moves qued songs into history.
 1. `!kill` - Kills the bot